Northern Catalonia: Recognition

+Neither Catalan nor any of the other regional languages of France (like Basque, Breton, or Occitan) have official recognition in France.
+According to the second article of the French Constitution, "the language of the Republic is French", thus being the only official language in France as a whole, and therefore of the Pays Catalan.

-French is the only official language in France as a whole, and therefore of these municipalities.
-Catalan, in its Northern Catalan variety, is however recognized as a regional language by the region of Languedoc-Roussillon which contains Northern Catalunya; this recognition provides cultural support in education and public media, with some more regional power since the laws of regionalization of France during the 1980s.
-The language is estimated to be spoken by 34% of the population of Northern Catalonia, but understood by 65%.
+Despite lack of support from the French State, Catalan has a degree of acknowledgement by the region of Occitania which contains Northern Catalonia; this provides some cultural support in education and public media, thanks to some more regional power since the laws of regionalization of France during the 1980s.
+Bilingual signage exists at the municipal level for traffic.

 On 10 December 2007, the General Council of the Pyrénées-Orientales proclaimed Catalan as one of the languages of the department, alongside French and Occitan (in Fenouillèdes), The 'Charter in Support of Catalan' was adopted which called for the inclusion of the Catalan language on signs and its use in material produced by the administrative department.

 Suppression

 In 1700, the government of Louis XIV prohibited the use of the Catalan language in official documents, although the government only irregularly enforced the edict throughout the eighteenth century.

 In Perpignan Catalan was also prohibited from being used by priests during Mass.

 From 1700 all public acts had to be written in French, from 1738 this was extended to include registers of births, marriages and deaths.

 In the 1950s, after centuries of being forbidden in education, the Catalan language was permitted to be studied for one hour per week in secondary school.
 In the 1970s, the Arrels Association and la Bressola network of private schools started to offer complete bilingual French/Catalan classes from nursery up to secondary education.

+The use of Catalan in local governments is still severely contested.
+In 2022, some local councils, such as Elne, passed a modification of their statutes to allow the intervention in Catalan by their members, as long as they provide an exact oral and written translation in French.
+Despite being a symbolic gesture, the prefect of the Department, arguing that the political rights of French speakers will be violated, appealed to justice to repeal these initiatives.
+In April 2023, the Administrative Court of Montpellier sided with the Prefect, thus declaring illegal the decisions of the local councils.